Debbie227/Avian_Influenza/README.md

   - Generated tree can be viewed in window.

 - **Generate Amino Acid Comparison**
-  - Generated table can be saved in various formats.
+  - Generated table can be saved in various formats via the window.

 - **Generate MSA file**
   - Generated alignment file is saved to root directory.